 Download a PDF of this August to-do in the garden list.

 - Have your indoor plants grown too large for their pots?
-Repot now to accumulate them through the fall.
+Repot now to acclimate them through the fall.

 - It’s time to start planning your fall vegetable garden!
 Broccoli, cabbage, lettuce, celery, kale, collards, peas, and chard can be planted now in the West Bay.
 If you live in the East Bay, wait until September to plant these vegetables.

 - Select and plant fall blooming perennials: Aster, Rudbeckia, Japanese anemone, and Salvia.

 - Don’t forget to feed vegetables and flowers with a steady-release fertilizer such as E.B.
 Stone Organics All Purpose Plant Food.

 - Make sure all tall and vining vegetables are supported by cages, stakes, or trellises to avoid crop loss.

 - Time to summer–prune fruit trees to control height, maintain shape and eliminate suckers.
 Stop by Sloat Garden Center for a good pair of high quality loppers or gloves.

 - Choose drought tolerant plants that attract butterflies!
 We have a large selection in our stores.
 Remember to plant some for nectar like lantana (adults) and some for feeding like native milkweed, Ceanothus, Buckwheat or dill (caterpillars).

 - Feed container plantings with Maxsea.
 Replace spent plants with something new to keep them fresh.
 Company’s coming!